Yash-op7/Javascript/JS_docs_mdn.md

 # js interview questions:
 - with `var`, left hand side gets hoisted, rhs doesn't
-- var and function declarations get hoisted, let and const do not.
+- var and function declarations get hoisted, let and const do not